If you’re looking to improve your shower storage and you only want a small scale shower remodel, you should consider installing a corner shower shelf.

 Tile corner shower shelves made the list because the are super solid and a popular DIY shower storage idea.

 A better option would be to use a piece of foam shower board like Wedi Building Board.
-Since you only need a single piece of foam board to construct your shelf, it is more solid and less prone to water penetration.

 For adequate rigidity, this type of shelf needs to be at least ¾” thick and imbedded into the thinset mortar on both sides during a full remodel.
 In other words, it is not a retrofit style shelf so it cannot be installed into an existing shower.